bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.8.4
+### Latest Release: v0.9.0
+### Added
+- Implemented a new panel to display the lineage of a single asset.
+- The lineage updates automatically when switching between assets.
+- Click the refresh button next to the tab label to update content after modifying dependencies.
+- Requires CLI version update to fetch asset types for lineage display.

+### Previous Highlights

-### Fixed
+### Version 0.8.4
 - Implemented Markdown rendering for the description in the AssetDetails component.

-### Previous Highlights

 ### Version 0.8.3
 - The "Exclusive End Date" checkbox is now checked by default, with a reactive update for `endDateExclusive` to ensure it accurately reflects changes in `endDate`.